-If you’re looking for well-paid freelance jobs, or to just to get freelance work on the side that can help pad your savings or pay the bills, then you’ve come to the right place.
+Whether you’re looking for the well-paid, best freelance jobs, or to just to get freelance work on the side that can help pad your savings or pay the bills, then you’ve come to the right place.

-Whether it’s more bills coming down the pike, your boss getting progressively worse, or if you’re just tired of your full-time gig, we’ve got your back with these best freelance jobs websites.
+No matter if it’s more bills than usual coming down the pike, your boss getting progressively worse, or if you’re just tired of your full-time gig, I’ve got your back with these best freelance jobs websites.

 One of the most common refrains you’ll hear is that it takes time to build up a freelancing career.
 You need to invest in yourself, whether it be classes, software, or branding.
 You need to make connections, you need to start with lower paying work to build up a portfolio and get your name out there.